 What Type of Load Banks are Available from ComRent?

 - Resistive Load Banks to simulate the operational load that a power source will see in actual use

 - Reactive Load Banks to accurately simulate a leading or lagging power factor created by electromagnetic systems on a power network.
 Motor driven devices, transformers, and capacitors all create a reactive load on a power system.
-Many times, a comprehensive system test or commissioning will include a reactive load bank to simulate a reactive load on relays, circuit breakers, and other key components to properly test the power system.
+Many times, a comprehensive system load test or commissioning will include a reactive load bank to simulate a reactive load on relays, circuit breakers, and other key components to properly test the power system.
 Reactive load banks a categorized in 2 general varieties:

 - Capacitive Load Banks- provide a leading power factor to compensate for power factor correction commonly seen in telecommunications, computers, and UPS systems.